pingcap/docs-dm/en/overview.md

 In the MySQL ecosystem, tools such as gh-ost and pt-osc are widely used.
 DM provides support for these tools to avoid migrating unnecessary intermediate data.
 For details, see [Online DDL Tools](key-features.md#online-ddl-tools)

+### Filter certain row changes using SQL expressions

+In the phase of incremental replication, DM supports the configuration of SQL expressions to filter out certain row changes, which makes you more specifically control the data to be replicated.
+For more detailed information, refer to [Filter Certain Row Changes Using SQL Expressions](feature-expression-filter.md).

 ## Usage restrictions

 Before using the DM tool, note the following restrictions: